Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 The Unemployed Philosophers Guild (UPG) is one of the many companies navigating the supply chain issues affecting the entire marketplace.
 The Brooklyn-based gift company specializes in creating and selling smart and funny gifts for smart and funny people or, as their website puts it, “fulfilling the people’s needs for finger puppets, warm slippers, coffee cups, and cracking up at stuff.”

 Finger puppets of famous people, known as magnetic personalities, are among its most popular gifts, according to UPG Director of Sales, Trudi Bartow.
-Current bestsellers include former Supreme Court Justice Ruth Bader Ginsberg, former painter and television host Bob Ross, and President Biden’s Chief Medical Advisor, Anthony Fauci.READ MORE: Inglewood Police Officer Arrested For Narcotics Trafficking Charges
+Current bestsellers include former Supreme Court Justice Ruth Bader Ginsberg, former painter and television host Bob Ross, and President Biden’s Chief Medical Advisor, Anthony Fauci.READ MORE: Carl Reiner Estate Auction To Be Held Dec.
+2 In Beverly Hills

 “We partner with the manufacturer to physically make that product,” according to Bartow.
 “I would say that 65 percent of our products are made overseas, which is a little bit different than if they’re made in the United States.
 Supply chain issues for the most part right now are overseas issues, so I’ll focus on that.
 Once our manufacturer has made the product, then we load it onto a container, load that container onto a boat.
 We ship that boat to the U.S. It goes to a port.
 It gets taken off the boat.
 The container is put on a rail.
 The rail goes into our warehouse.
 Our warehouse takes the container and puts it all on the shelf and marks it all as in stock.
 And then we sell it to physical stores or to online stores, doesn’t really matter.
 And that product is then taken out of the warehouse, put on a truck, shipped to the store, and then put on that store’s shelves, either physically, so someone can walk in and remove it and purchase it, or in some online stores purchase it and then it is shipped to them.”